apache/incubator-heron/website/content/docs/operators/heron-tracker-api.md

 ### <a name="topologies_jstack">/topologies/jstack</a>

-Returns the thread dump of the instance jvm process.
+Returns the thread dump of the instance JVM process.

 #### Parameters